D'elles

 The first single, "Et s'il n'en restait qu'une (je serais celle-là)" reached number one in France and number two in Quebec.
 It was followed by another Quebec top ten single, "Immensité".

-D'elles received favorable reviews from music critics, some of whom noticed that it is Dion's most ambitious project in a long time.
-On the commercial level, the album debuted at number one in Canada and France, and also topped the chart in Belgium Wallonia and reached number three in Switzerland.
+D'elles received favourable reviews from music critics, some of whom noticed that it was Dion's most ambitious project in a long time.
+On the commercial level, the album debuted at number one in Canada and France, and also topped the chart in Wallonia (Belgium) and reached number three in Switzerland.
 It was certified two times platinum in Canada, platinum in France, and gold in Belgium and Switzerland.